Hair Salon Loyalty Programme: Rebook 70% of Clients

 - No automated reminders = clients forget

-Digital cards in Apple/Google Wallet solve these problems.
+Digital loyalty cards in Apple/Google Wallet solve these problems.
 Clients always have their phone, you can send automated reminders, and you see exactly who’s returning and who’s drifting away.

 Step 4: Train Your Team